Henri and Jules Desclée: Publishing

 With the develop of electric lighting, the Desclées diversified into publishing.

 The Société Saint-Jean l'Évangéliste was founded in Tournai in 1872 by Henri-Philippe Desclée and his two sons Henri (1830-1917) and Jules (1833-1911), the object being to restore Christian art in liturgical publications.
 The brothers then founded in 1877 with their brother-in-law, Alphonse de Brouwer, a printing shop in Bruges, to which they attached in 1883, a bookshop and publishing house known as Desclée de Brouwer, or "the Saint-Augustin Society".
 A few years later, a branch was opened in Paris.

 The aesthetic principles by which their enterprise was to be directed were those of the Middle Ages.
 Through marketing publications and lithographs inspired in style by medieval manuscripts, the founders aimed to contribute to reviving the Christian spirit of the time.
 Here they were assisted by Baron Jean-Baptiste Bethune, promoter of the Gothic Revival in Belgium.
 Bethune not only designed lithographs, typefaces and bindings for Desclée De Brouwer, but also checked and corrected their execution.
 William Henry James Weale, also a staunch proponent of the Gothic Revival, was for a time a representative for the company's publications in London.

 At first the society relied on English workmen, compositors, and printers.
 The first publications attracted the attention of connoisseurs.
-The Society, following first the work of the Rev. Dom Pothier, and afterwards the studies of the Benedictines of Solesmes, issued the first publications for the re-establishment of the liturgical chant, commonly called "plain chant".
+The Society, following first the work of Joseph Pothier, and afterwards the studies of the Benedictines of Solesmes, issued the first publications for the re-establishment of the liturgical chant, commonly called "plain chant".
 These editions served as a basis for the edition brought out by the Vatican printing press, and imposed by Pope Pius X on the Catholic Church.

 Desclée de Brouwer mainly publishes works of religious and philosophical content, as well as religious works, including missals, catechisms, and school books.
 It also published a variety of books relating to ecclesiastical studies, ascetic theology, religious history and literature, hagiography, art, archaeology, education, etc. The production of religious images formed also an important part of the work of the Society, at Bruges in Belgium, and at Lille in France.
 In 1881 the Desclée brothers took over the production of the Revue de l'art chrétien.
 In 2006, after some financial vicissitudes, Éditions Desclée de Brouwer was bought by the Swiss group Parole et silence.